tsmtruong/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of KIckstarter Campaigns
-Analysis on kickstarter data to discover trends/success rate
+Analysis on kickstarter data to discover trends/success rate of prdoductions done by Louise